Skip to main content

 • Lower the water 6–12 inches only if you're in a flood zone.

 • Remove everything loose from the deck: furniture, toys, skimmer baskets, floats.
-Store inside or in the pool (the pool is actually a safe place for patio furniture — weighted down, it rides out the storm).
+Store inside or sink it in the pool (weighted-down patio furniture actually rides out the storm safely underwater).

 • Do NOT cover the pool.
 Covers become debris and wind-catches.